rolandwalker/button-lock/README.markdown

 lookup.
 To link to a filename which contains a colon, substitute "%3A" for the colon character.

-For much more information, see [the source for wiki-nav.el](https://github.com/rolandwalker/button-lock/blob/master/wiki-nav.el). and the doc string for wiki-nav-mode (C-h f wiki-nav-mode).
+For much more information, see [the source for wiki-nav.el](https://github.com/rolandwalker/button-lock/blob/master/wiki-nav.el) and the doc string for wiki-nav-mode (C-h f wiki-nav-mode).

 Prior Art
 ---------
-The following packages provide functionality that is similar to button-lock or wiki-nav.
+The following packages provide functionality that is similar to button-lock or wiki-nav:

 hi-lock.el
 David M. Koppelman <koppel@ece.lsu.edu>